 The EPSILON 9 is great for pilots who love to play in the sky, giving you the freedom to carve around like an aerial surfer.
 It is exceptional for scratching in close to the slope or holding on to narrow updraughts, due to the precise and rapid responses you can get out of it.
 It’s quite unique to have this sort of handling combined with the high passive safety.

 Due to the agility, it is not suited to low airtimers with slow reaction times and heavy inputs.

 Advance shows off the EPSILON 9 doing carving turns.
 It certainly has a fun feel-good factor about it.
 However if you put your hands up and let the wing do its own thing, it offers a quiet ride through turbulent air, with very little pitch movement and a feeling of good collapse resistance.

 Pilots with a developed sense of active flying who appreciate a responsive wing with a calm nature will love it!

-Greg takes the EPSILON 9 on a spring cross country and shares some flying tips along the way
+We take the EPSILON 9 on a spring cross country flight, and share some flying tips with you along the way...